Hanging Up the Car Keys

 We live in communities built around cars.
-So planning for driver cessation is vital to maintaining a healthy, independent life, just as one plans for workplace retirement.
+So planning for driving retirement is vital to maintaining a healthy, independent life, just as one plans for workplace retirement.
 Did you know?
 Research shows that the average male will outlive his driver licence by 7 years, and the average female by 10 years.
 The transition from driving is one of the toughest that drivers and their families have to face.

 As part of the Seniors on the Move project, transportation stakeholders in Metro Vancouver collaboratively produced a print brochure to help guide the conversation around when is the right time to stop driving, or drive less, along with transportation options.
 Click here to download the brochure.

 We’ve also included some resources below to help you make this transition easier.
 Here are some Frequently Asked Questions you may also be asking…